 When we study the Word of God it has the power to stir up our spiritual imagination.
 We will begin to have great thoughts inspired by God.
 Memorizing the Word of God can help to purify our thoughts and our motives.
 Let the Word of God guide you, shape you, and teach you.

 Studying the Word of God and internalizing it will allow the Holy Spirit to purify our thoughts.
 This will lead to wise, life-giving words and actions.
 You will learn to speak the truth in love.
-Rather than constantly trying to prevent ourselves from saying the wrong thing, we will be transformed from the inside out and obedience will begin to happen more naturally.
 Jesus often spoke of the need to be cleansed within so that our words and our actions would accomplish what is best.
 “A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
 For the mouth speaks what the heart is full of” (Luke 6:45).

 Whether we curse others or speak a blessing, our words have power.
 They are never “just words.”
 Speaking some of our thoughts helps to bring thoughts into reality, both good and bad.
 There are many admonitions in the book of Proverbs that tell us to be careful about our speech for the words of our mouths can bring healing or harm to ourselves and to others.
-James speaks of the mouth as a fire or like the rudder of a ship—many people can be burned or misguided by what we say (James 3:3-5).
+Many people will be affected by what we say (James 3:3-5).

 In Ephesians, followers of Jesus are told that “speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ” (Ephesians 4:15).